mrlem/android-compose-template/README.md

 * spotlight: link to an artist
 * navigation: should originate from vm
 * navigation: add type safe destinations from nav to vm
+* data layer: room for persistence

 # TODO

+* room: database in the library module makes sense for this sample app, for not for a real app.
+If you find a multi-module pattern for room, please call me (I'd say this is not possible, by design)
+* room: migration handling
+* data: inject coroutine scope
 * library: add breadcrumb (e.g. "Library > Muse >")
-* data layer: room for persistence
 * data layer: retrofit for api access
 * vm: allow shared vms in a given navigationGraph